Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **Debate:**

 - The topic can be: Should all data be FAIR?
-- How to prepare for the debate and for tips can be found in Resource 1.
+- How to prepare for the debate and for tips can be found in Resource&nbsp;1.

 **Role Play:**

 - Advocate for FAIR data to a funding agency or a skeptical researcher.
-"The What I Need From You" activity is an engaging format to structure the role play (Resource 2).
+"The What I Need From You" activity is an engaging format to structure the role play (Resource&nbsp;2).

 **Mind map:**

 - This activity serves as an assessment to connect different ideas.
-Mind mapping templates can be prepared (Resource 3) and used in the assessment activity.
+Mind mapping templates can be prepared (Resource&nbsp;3) and used in the assessment activity.
 Prepare to discuss with the learners the areas they feel less confident about FAIR, the skills they may wish to improve and where they can learn more.

 ### Resources